vincentbernat/thass0.github.io/_posts/2023-08-23-computing-logarithms-manually.md

 title: Computing logarithms manually
 ---

-I have become fascinated by the ability to reason about and calculate the results of logarithmic functions in one's head.
+I have become fascinated by the ability to calculate logarithmic functions in one's head.
 To me, logarithms have always felt like a black box that couldn't be conquered.
 They are a fundamental building block of mathematics, yet every time I saw a logarithmic equation, I was tempted to grab my calculator or to look up how to solve the example at hand.
 Over the past half year, I've spent some time improving my understanding of logarithms and learning how to compute the results of logarithmic equations by hand.
 Here is what I've found!

 # Why learn this?